 In principle, there should also be occasional moirée on fine structures – we will see.

 This is the completed back:

 Weight is 275 grams, 50 grams less than the film magazine, even if it includes an obsolete focal plane shutter, a battery and a display.
 Looking at it, the film magazine would not have to be that heavy, it is - in small scale - a symbol of the demise of Rollei.

 The magazine includes such a stunning number of individual parts, and it is so obvious that cost was no issue for the design, no wonder if was so expensive, it cost more than a complete body or two from other makes (and the image only shows the parts I have not used further!).

 To compete with Samsung or Sony, Rollei would have had to learn more than autofocus and sensor technology…

-As a positive finish, here are some Sunday-morning-in-Cologne pictures:
+As a happy ending, here are some Sunday-morning-in-Cologne pictures:

 Here are some pictures taken during a nightime visit to the "Landschaftspark Duisburg Nord", a major industrial heritage site.